Punktum-dk/sandbox-environment-specification/README.md

 apply in the sandbox environment.
 The limitations listed below are specific to the sandbox environment.

-- **ID-control cannot be completed:** ID-control of registrants is not available in the sandbox environment.
-A domain registered to a contact with a Danish address will not be activated, as the system will await an ID-control that cannot be completed.
+- **ID-control cannot be completed:** ID-control of registrants cannot be completed in the sandbox environment.
+You can test that an ID-control is initiated for a contact with a Danish address — the domain will not be activated, as the system awaits the ID-control — but the ID-control itself cannot be carried out.
 Note that as a sandbox-specific rule, contacts with a non-Danish address are exempt from ID-control.
   **Workaround:** Use contacts with a non-Danish address for testing domain registration, or indicate that you, as the registrar, have verified the registrant, using the